Aristotle on Causality

 - 2. The Four Causes

-- 3. The Four Causes in the Science of Nature
+- 3. The Four Causes and the Science of Nature

 - 4. Final Causes Defended